Miyake Setsurei: Biography

-Miyake's other works included "Shinzenbi Nihonjin" (Goodness, truth and beauty of The Japanese People) and "Giakushu Nihonjin" (Falsehoods, evil and ugliness of the Japanese People).
+Miyake's other works included Shinzenbi Nihonjin ("Goodness, truth and beauty of The Japanese People") and Giakushu Nihonjin ("Falsehoods, evil and ugliness of the Japanese People").

 Political views

-Miyake was a Cooperative Nationalist and differed in opinion from Universalists.
+Miyake was a cooperative nationalist and differed in opinion from universalists.
 He felt that Japan was first a member of the Asian community and secondly a member of the global community.
-Also Japan should hold onto and preserve its cultural heritage from before the Meiji era as it helped to strengthen Asian culture and, by doing so, world culture.
+He also believed that Japan should hold onto and preserve its cultural heritage from before the Meiji era as it helped to strengthen Asian culture and, by doing so, world culture.

 Miyake felt Japan should make it its mission to study Asia, oppose western imperialism, and nurture the distinctive Japanese sense of beauty.